 On August 13, 2012, the Company issued \$300.0 million of 2019 convertible senior notes, which mature on September 1, 2019.
 Because the 2019 convertible senior notes are considered to be cash convertible debt, the Company has separately accounted for the liability and equity components of the 2019 convertible senior notes by allocating the \$300.0 million in proceeds from the issuance between the liability component and the embedded conversion option, or the equity component.
 The allocation was conducted by estimating an interest rate at the time of issuance of the 2019 convertible senior notes for similar debt instruments that do not include an embedded conversion feature.
-A nonconvertible interest rate of 5.75% was used to compute the initial fair value of the liability component of \$227.6 million.
-For purposes of the fair value measurement, the Company determined that the valuation of the 2019 convertible senior notes falls under Level 2 of the fair value hierarchy.
-The excess of the \$300.0 million of proceeds from the issuance of the 2019 convertible senior notes over the \$227.6 million initial amount allocated to the liability component, or \$72.4 million, was allocated to the embedded conversion option, or equity component.
+A non-convertible interest rate of 5.75% was used to compute the initial fair value of the liability component of \$227.6 million.
+For purposes of the fair value measurement, the Company determined that the valuation of the 2019 convertible senior notes over the \$200.0 million initial amount allocated to the liability component, or \$72.4 million, was allocated to the embedded conversion option, or equity component.
 This excess was treated as an imputed original issue discount and is being amortized through interest expense, using the effective interest method, over the seven-year term of the 2019 convertible senior notes, which runs through September 1, 2019.
 The effective interest rate for these notes is 6.23%.